BidaskClub Upgrades frontdoor (NASDAQ:FTDR) to “Hold”

-frontdoor (NASDAQ:FTDR) was upgraded by investment analysts at BidaskClub from a “sell” rating to a “hold” rating in a research note issued to investors on Monday, BidAskClub reports.
+frontdoor (NASDAQ:FTDR) was upgraded by stock analysts at BidaskClub from a “sell” rating to a “hold” rating in a research report issued on Sunday, BidAskClub reports.

-FTDR has been the topic of several other research reports.
-Credit Suisse Group decreased their price target on shares of frontdoor from $44.00 to $42.00 and set a “neutral” rating on the stock in a research report on Thursday, August 6th.
-SunTrust Banks reiterated a “buy” rating and set a $50.00 price objective on shares of frontdoor in a research report on Friday, July 31st.
-Oppenheimer lifted their price objective on shares of frontdoor from $50.00 to $55.00 and gave the stock an “outperform” rating in a research report on Thursday, November 19th.
-KeyCorp initiated coverage on shares of frontdoor in a research report on Monday, September 14th.
-They set a “sector weight” rating on the stock.
-Finally, Zacks Investment Research cut shares of frontdoor from a “hold” rating to a “strong sell” rating in a research report on Friday, November 6th.
-One analyst has rated the stock with a sell rating, five have issued a hold rating and four have assigned a buy rating to the company’s stock.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $49.29.
+FTDR has been the topic of several other reports.
+Oppenheimer increased their target price on frontdoor from $50.00 to $55.00 and gave the stock an “outperform” rating in a research report on Thursday, November 19th.
+Wells Fargo & Company reissued a “hold” rating and issued a $45.00 price objective on shares of frontdoor in a research report on Tuesday, August 4th.
+Raymond James raised their price objective on frontdoor from $51.00 to $52.00 and gave the company an “outperform” rating in a research report on Thursday, November 5th.
+KeyCorp assumed coverage on frontdoor in a research report on Monday, September 14th.
+They issued a “sector weight” rating on the stock.
+Finally, Zacks Investment Research downgraded frontdoor from a “hold” rating to a “strong sell” rating in a research note on Friday, November 6th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating and four have given a buy rating to the company’s stock. frontdoor currently has a consensus rating of “Hold” and an average price target of $49.29.

 frontdoor, inc. provides home service plans in the United States.
 The company's home service plans cover the repair or replacement of principal components of approximately 21 household systems and appliances, including electrical, plumbing, water heaters, refrigerators, dishwashers, and ranges/ovens/cooktops, as well as electronics, pools, and spas and pumps; and central heating, ventilation, and air conditioning systems.